-Info: The term "in free air" is defined by the NEC as not encased in conduit or raceway.
+Info: The term "in free air" is defined as not encased in conduit or raceway.

-If the inverter is expected to operate at a distance greater than three feet from the battery bank, the DC wire size will need to be increased to overcome the increase in resistance - which affects the performance of the inverter.
-Continue to use the overcurrent device and DC ground wire previously determined from Table 1 and then, refer to Table 2 to determine the minimum DC wire size you need for various distances based on your inverter model.
+If the inverter is expected to operate at a distance greater than three feet from the battery bank, the DC wire size needs to be increased to overcome the increase in resistance - which affects the performance of the inverter.
+Continue to use the overcurrent device and the DC ground wire previously determined from Table 2-1, and then refer to Table 2-2 to determine the minimum DC wire size you need for various distances based on your inverter model.